 Unfortunately, insurance might not cover all of your damages, and that is where legal help comes in.
 Our team at the Law Offices of Anidjar & Levine can help you determine how much your case is worth and the best way to pursue compensation.

-Proving Who Was at Fault in a Rear-End Collision
+Proving Who Was at Fault in a Rear-End Accident

 A driver must follow another vehicle at a safe distance.
 If your vehicle is rear-ended, Florida law presumes the driver of the vehicle that rear-ended you is at fault, but a rebuttal can happen.